 Comparing across the countries, almost 40% (514,887 MW) of the present-day potential lies in Laos, while more than 80% of the future potential lies in China and Laos (Fig. 6F to 6J).
 China has a mountainous terrain with high elevations and a steep slope along the UMB mainstream, while Laos has high discharge along the LMB mainstream and relatively significant elevation and slope in the Mekong Highlands (Fig. 4C to 4F) (Biba, 2012; Leinenkugel et al., 2013).
-The hydropower 390 potential distribution appears to be similar across the RCPs, but the total hydropower potential varies slightly with RCP - lower in RCP4.5 and 8.5, but higher in RCP2.6 and 6.0 (Fig. 6B to 6E).
-Matching this trend, hydropower potential in China and Laos are similar for RCP4.5 and 8.5, but higher in Laos for RCP2.6 and 6.0 (Fig. 6I).
-These observations could be associated with the greenhouse gas concentration in each RCP scenario during 2021 to 2040 - higher in RCP4.5 and 8.5, but lower in RCP2.6 and 6.0 (IPCC, 2014; Hanna et al., 2019).
-Interestingly, hydropower potential across the RCP scenarios remains generally constant in most of the countries, but changes significantly in Laos (Fig. 6G to 6J).
+The hydropower potential distribution appears to be similar across the RCPs, but the total hydropower potential varies slightly with RCP - lower in RCP4.5 and 8.5, but higher in RCP2.6 and even higher in 6.0 (Fig. 6B to 6E).
+Matching this trend, hydropower potential is slightly higher in China for RCP4.5 and 8.5, but higher in Laos for RCP2.6 and 6.0, especially in 6.0 (Fig. 6I).
+These observations could be associated with the greenhouse gas concentration in each RCP scenario during 2021 to 2030 - higher in RCP4.5 and 8.5, but lower in RCP2.6 and lowest in 6.0 (IPCC, 2014; Hanna et al., 2019).
+Interestingly, hydropower potential across the RCP scenarios remains generally constant in most of the countries, but changes significantly in Laos, peaking in RCP6.0 (Fig. 6G to 6J).
 The large hydropower potential in Laos and its fluctuation with RCP suggest that Laos may be more vulnerable to climate change, and the most implicated by future dam expansion.